 - IAI codes are explained in the section "Illinois Articulation Initiative (IAI) General Education Core Curriculum and Baccalaureate Majors Codes" on p.
-234. Also see the IAI website at www.itransfer.org. - Parkland College courses with IAI General Education Course Codes are listed on pages 69-70.
+176. Also see the IAI website at www.itransfer.org. - Parkland College courses with IAI General Education Course Codes are listed on pages 69-70.
 As a general rule, students should choose courses with different IAI codes to fulfill GECC requirements.
 However, courses with the same IAI codes may be used if the courses lead to different learning outcomes.
 Students considering taking courses with the same IAI code to complete the GECC are strongly advised to speak with the dean of arts and sciences (X220) before registering. - Parkland College will recognize all courses on the IAI approved list of courses taken at any participating college or university for credit toward fulfilling Parkland College's GECC requirements.
 In order to receive the GECC certificate from Parkland College, students need to complete a minimum of 15 credit hours of the GECC in residence at Parkland College. - Students may use Advanced Placement (AP), International Baccalaureate (IB), and College Level Examination Program (CLEP) scores to fulfill GECC requirements.
 For more information, see the Credit by Exam webpage.
 Students should note that transfer institutions will follow their institutional credit policies on the acceptance of standardized test scores.

-General Education Core Curriculum Requirements (38 hours) Cr.
+General Education Core Curriculum Requirements (38 hours) Communications (9) .
 Hrs.

-Communications (9)

-COM 103 Introduction to Public Speaking3

-ENG 101 Composition I

-ENG 102 Composition II

-Grade of C or higher required for GECC completion

-Social and Behavioral Sciences
+COM 103 Introduction to Public Speaking 3 Grade of C or higher required for GECC completic Social and Behavioral Sciences n 9 olines. and at least one Fine Arts course.

-Must include courses selected from at least two disciplines.

-Humanities and Fine Arts

-and at least one Fine Arts course.

 One course from Soc/Beh Sci, Hum, or FA must fulfill the Non-Western culture requirement.

-Mathematics3

-Physical and Life Sciences 8
+Mathematics Physical and Life Sciences.
 Must include one laboratory-based Physical Sciences course and one laboratory-based Life Sciences course.

-Total Semester Credit Hours 38
+8 Total Semester Credit Hours 28